powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 - $$\mathrm{PTDF}$$ is the matrix of the sensitivity of the network element flow to each network injection shift,
 - $$\mathrm{PSDF}$$ is the matrix of the sensitivity of the network element flow to each phase shift transformer tap angle change,

 ### Flow partitioning

-Based on previously calculated elements, flow partitioning can now be calculated as follow:
+Based on previously calculated elements, flow partitioning can now be calculated as follows:

 $$
 \begin{array}{l}